Packet Latency of Deterministic Broadcasting in Adversarial Multiple Access Channels: Preliminaries

 \Paragraph{Knowledge.}

-A property of a system is said to be \emph{known} when it can be referred to explicitly in a code of a communication algorithm.
+A property of a system is said to be \emph{known} when it can be referred to explicitly in codes of algorithms.
 We assume throughout that the number of stations~$n$ is known to the stations.
 Each station has a unique integer name in $[0,n-1]$, which it knows.
-When a station needs to be distinguished in a communication algorithm, for example to be the first one to transmit in an execution, then it is always the station with name~$0$.
+If a station needs to be distinguished in a communication algorithm, for example to be the first one to transmit in an execution, then by default it is the station with name~$0$.